FOUNDER & PRESIDENT

-Brandon has been riding horses since he was 18 months old and at 11 played his first match at the Toronto Polo Club, becoming the youngest player there at that time.
-Everything seemed to be falling into place for Brandon until the day he woke up with severe swelling and an aching pain in his right leg.
-Twenty-four hours later, he was diagnosed with non-Hodgkin’s lymphoma.
-Though Brandon’s parents did not tell him at the time, his doctor’s gave him six weeks to live.
-Brandon was 14 years old.
+Everything seemed to be falling into place for the young Phillips until the day he woke up with severe swelling and aching pain in his left leg.
+Twenty-four hours later, he was diagnosed with non-Hodgkin’s lymphoma and given a prognosis of six weeks to live.
+Phillips was just 14 years old.

 Phillips endured five grueling months of intensive chemotherapy sessions yet never lost his spirit nor accepted death as an option.
 He beat the odds and went into remission.

 Barbara Bell Cook

 Prior to joining Polo for Life, Barbara had been at Lincoln Center for over 20 years creating and implementing a broad range of fundraising events generating $12 million in annual revenue.
 Her role included working very closely with the Chair and members of the Lincoln Center Board of Directors as well as representatives of Lincoln Center’s resident organizations.